markomanninen/gitbook-plugin-regexplace/README.md

 ==========
 General text replacement (RegExp -style) plugin for GitBook projects.

+Note: version 2.0.0 and greater works only with GitBook 3!

 Initial problems:

 - Using html code blocks directly on markdown pages often ruins rendering a GitBook page